etherealxx/batchlinks-webui/README.md

 `#lora` or `#loras` will put the downloaded file to */content/stable-diffusion-webui/models/Lora*

 `#addnetlora`, `#loraaddnet`, `#additionalnetworks`, or `#addnet` will put the downloaded file to */content/stable-diffusion-webui/extensions/sd-webui-additional-networks/models/lora*

+`#controlnet` or `#cnet` will put the downloaded file to */content/stable-diffusion-webui/extensions/sd-webui-controlnet/models*

+Github links doesn't need hashtag.
+It will always cloned to */content/stable-diffusion-webui/extensions/(reponame)*

 ### How to get the direct links